LeeCrypt0x/dnsResolver/README.md

 ## Requirements

 - Python 3.x
-- Internet access to resolve domains
+- Internet access to resolve domains.

 ## How to use